sagemath/sagetrac-mirror/src/doc/en/reference/references/index.rst

              of graphs, Linear Algebra and its Applications 103 (1988), 119–131.

 ..
+[Moh1989] Bojan Mohar, Isoperimetric numbers of graphs, Journal of
+             Combinatorial Theory.
+Series B 47 (1989), no. 3, 274–291.

+..
 [Mon1998] \K. G. Monks, "Change of basis, monomial relations, and
              `P^s_t` bases for the Steenrod algebra," J. Pure Appl.
 Algebra 125 (1998), no. 1-3, 235-260.